arthursoas/ThinkBridge.ShopBridge/README.md

 This project is a web API built 100% using .NET 6.0.

-The API was made considering the specifications availabe on Case Study For Backend Developers
+The API was made considering the specifications availabe on Case Study For Backend Developers from [ThinkBridge](https://thinkbridge.com/).

 ---